 Perhaps the hardest communication skill to develop is in appreciating how much body language contributes to the meaning of a conversation.

 Learning the skills associated with effective communication can be a lifetime journey for any adult, so be patient and celebrate small wins with your loved one if they seem to be making progress.

 For example, they may get into the habit of calling a friend every Sunday at 5pm.
-You will be amazed at how quickly this small gesture will turn into a habit, and often a habit that improves their quality of life.
+This small gesture will quickly turn into a habit, and often a habit that improves their quality of life.

 We work with adults to support their journey towards a more independent lifestyle grounded in relationships.
-Our support services include communication skill development and behavioural support to help each individual form important relationships with friends, family and other people.
+Our support services include communication skill development and behavioural support.

 Learn about how you can make and keep friends with Endeavour Foundation.